WeegeeNumbuh1/FlightGazer/README.md

 - Write out `RGBMatrixEmulator` config file
 - Makes virtual python environment at `etc/FlightGazer-pyvenv`
 - Updates `pip` as necessary and installs the following python packages in the virtual environment:
+  - rgbmatrix (if it's not installed globally and is present in the user's folder)
   - requests
   - pydispatcher
   - schedule